fvckDesa/Fake_Todoist/README.md

 # Fake Todoist

-A Copy of Todoist in vanilla js (only front-end)
+A Copy of Todoist in vanilla js (app work only front-end)

 ## Install and run
 ```bash